kfoozminus/cheatsheets/kubernetes.md

               - IfNotPresent means that kubelet pulls if the image isn't present on disk.
 Container will fail if the image isn't present and the pull fails.
             - `ports` List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
 Cannot be updated. +optional
               - `containerPort` Number of port to expose on the pod's IP address.
 This must be a valid port number, 0 < x < 65536.
 (QJenny)
           - `restartPolicy` Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
-Default to Always. +optional
+Default to Always. +optional (QJenny when does container restarts if it's `Always`?)
       - `selector` Label selector for pods.
 Existing ReplicaSets whose pods are selected by this will be the ones affected by this deployment.
 It must match the pod template's labels.
 (Selector selects the pods that will be controlled. if the matchLabels is a subset of a pod, then that pod will be selected and will be controlled.
 If we change no of replicas then these pods will be affected?
 QJenny)
         - `matchLabels` matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed. +optional. type: map[string]string
           - `app` is a key